mist-cloud-eu/mist-cloud-eu.github.io/README.md

 # Subscribe to events

 The mist.json file maps river/event combinations to actions, which are defined in code.
-These services are already set up to listen for the relevant events in mist.json.
+We have three services in this repo so our mist.json should have a hook for each, mapping to the appropriate action.

 ```json
 {